beauchamplab/rave/README.md

 ## Using RAVE

 * To use RAVE, you will need to load data by clicking "Select Data".
 The installation process installs sample (demo) data.
+For tutorials on how to use RAVE, including loading your own data into RAVE [click here](https://openwetware.org/wiki/Beauchamp:RAVE#Tutorials).

 You can also create data in RAVE format by preprocessing your existing raw data.
 To preprocess data
 ```r
 rave::rave_preprocess()
 ```